cxcorp/collisions-club/README.md

 # collisions-club
 Microservice for generating strings which all produce the same Java hashCode.
-Collision generation based on original research.
+Note that the generated output is almost always outside the ASCII range.

 ## Why?
 `¯\_(ツ)_/¯`

 ## Try it
 http://billion.collisions.club/generate?string_length=4&count=5

 ## API Endpoints